Integrating Suicide Prevention into the SBIRT Model

 Moderated by: Tracy McPherson, PhD, Senior Research Associate, NORC at the University of Chicago

-Continuing Education Credits: This webinar does not offer continuing education credits, but we will provide you with a free certificate of attendance for your records.
+Continuing Education Credits: This webinar does not offer continuing education credits, but we will provide you with a free certificate of attendance for your records by completing this brief online form.